gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 <img src="diagram.png" alt="" style="display: block; margin-left: auto; margin-right: auto; width: 806px;"/>

+You may check a sample [Expert Agentic Workflow Diagram](workflow-sample-diagram.html) by opening it in the browser.

 ## Sample for Sequential and Repeatable Agents

 The following example shows how to create a sequential workflow with a repeatable block of agents.
 You may check